 Ousel Falls Road Trail (Town Center to Ousel Falls Trailhead): The trail is dried out and good for walking and biking.
 Its gravel tread is firm and suitable for use during the rain.

 Black Diamond Trail: Clear and dry!
 Soft trail surfaces may return if it rains hard all weekend, so please use responsibly.

 Little Willow Trail: Clear and dry.
 The trail is a gravel base that is good for walking on this early in the spring.
 Combine this with Black diamond and/or Crail Trail for a longer hike.

-South Fork Loop: Trail section on the old road bed are durable and can be walked when wet.
-The single-track section can and will be muddy with the continued rain.
-Be kind to the trail and turn around if it gets muddy.
+South Fork Loop: Trail is dry and good to go.
 Remember to grab and bag at the trailhead and pick up after your pup.

 Ralphs Pass: This trail is closed for the winter season.
 Trail will re-opens June 15.

 The Big Sky Community Organization trail map and guide includes information and directions to parks, trails, recreation, and fishing in Big Sky.

 Pick up a map at the following locations:

 - Big Sky and Greater Yellowstone Welcome Center